View Source Supervisor Behaviour

 Second, you need to consider the sustained failure rate, if crashes keep happening but not often enough to make the supervisor give up.
 If you set intensity to 10 and set the period as low as 1, the supervisor will allow child processes to keep restarting up to 10 times per second, forever, filling your logs with crash reports until someone intervenes manually.

 You should therefore set the period to be long enough that you can accept that the supervisor keeps going at that rate.
-For example, if you have picked an intensity value of 5, then setting the period to 30 seconds will give you at most one restart per 6 seconds for any longer period of time, which means that your logs won't fill up too quickly, and you will have a chance to observe the failures and apply a fix.
+For example, if an intensity value of 5 is chosen, setting the period to 30 seconds will give you at most one restart per 6 seconds for any longer period of time, which means that your logs will not fill up too quickly, and you will have a chance to observe the failures and apply a fix.

 Avoiding common mistakes: